Junaid Arshad

 Biography

 Dr. Junaid Arshad is an Assistant Professor of Medicine and our new faculty member of GI Medical Oncology.
 He received his medical degree from King Edward Medical University, Lahore, Pakistan.
 He completed his Internal medicine Residency at St. Mary's Hospital, Waterbury, CT.
 He has joined the Cancer Center after his Hematology and Medical Oncology Fellowship from University of Miami, FL.
-Dr. Arshad is a Clinical and Translational Scientist with a focus on developing novel therapeutics for several areas of Upper GI Oncology.
+Dr. Arshad has finished a Masters Degree in Clinical and Translational Research and is a physician scientist with a focus on developing novel therapeutics for several areas of Upper GI Oncology and Neuroendocrine Tumors.

 Degrees